Over-Axle Bearing Press

 This tool is designed to install the sealed cartridge bearings that are found on many brands of bicycle hub.
 This version of our press is designed to fit over the axles that protrude through the centre of the bearings on many hub designs, such as Hope and DT Swiss.

-The tool consists of a set of spacers (sometimes called drifts or bushings) machined to match the diameter of the axle and the bearing’s outside diameter, and a threaded rod to pull the spacers together.
+The tool consists of a pair of drifts (sometimes called spacers or bushings) machined to closely match the diameter of the axle and the bearing's outside diameter, and a threaded rod to pull the drifts together.
+Unless marked otherwise, the long drift is 55mm deep, enough to be used on the long drive-side of the hub's axle, while the shorter drift is 25mm deep.

-Unlike some other bearing press designs, this design closely fits the bearing’s outside diameter and hub axle diameter to ensure that the tool remains accurately centred and the bearings are pressed in straight.
+Unlike some other bearing press designs, our design closely fits the inside and outside diameters of the bearing to ensure that the tool remains accurately centred and the bearings are pressed in straight.

 How To Use

 Install the bearings and axle loosely.
-Slide the small ‘end’ spacer over the short end of the axle.
-Slide the ‘tube’ spacer and lower ‘end’ spacer over the other end of the axle.
+Slide the small 'tube' drift over the short end of the axle together with and necessary adaptor ring required to match the outside diameter of the bearing.
+Slide the longer 'tube' drift together with any necessary adaptor ring over the other end of the axle.

 Slide the threaded rod through the centre of the axle.
 Tightening the nuts or handles draws the spacers together, pressing the bearing into place.